verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 istio-ingressgateway   LoadBalancer
 ```
 Again referring to the OKE use case, this means there will another OCI load balancer created,
-routing traffic to the Istio ingress gateway pod, i.e., the Envoy proxy.
+routing traffic to the Istio ingress gateway Pod, i.e., the Envoy proxy.

 ### External DNS
 When you install Verrazzano, you can optionally specify an external DNS for your domain.
 If you do that,